MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-Scenarios-for-Developers.md

 Parameter|Value
 ---------|---------
-response_type|‚Äúcode‚Äù
+response_type|ìcodeî
 resource|RP ID (Identifier) of Web API in application group
 client_id|Client Id of the native application in the application group
 redirect_uri|Redirect URI of web app (server application) in application group

 Authorization request response:
 If the user has not signed in before, the user is prompted for credentials.
-AD FS responds by returning an authorization code as the ‚Äúcode‚Äù parameter in the query component of the redirect_uri, for example: HTTP/1.1 302 Found Location: https://webapp.contoso.com/?code=&lt;code&gt;.
+AD FS responds by returning an authorization code as the ìcodeî parameter in the query component of the redirect_uri, for example: HTTP/1.1 302 Found Location: https://webapp.contoso.com/?code=&lt;code&gt;.

 2. As a result of the above 302, the browser initiates an HTTP GET to the web app, for example: GET http://redirect_uri:80/?code=&lt;code&gt;.